Model number: OLED65G1

 Although OLED technology already offered the best TV performance around, LG looked to elevate its lineup’s standards this year.
 The LG G1 OLED TV features an all-new panel called ‘evo,’ advertising a brighter image and better color range than existing OLED screens.

 Compared to the LG GX OLED TV, one of the sleekest sets I reviewed last year, the G1’s upgrades feel more exclusive.
 Rather than outfit the same panel in its top and second-tier sets, LG reserved evo for its ultra-thin Gallery Series.
-While you’ll get the latest webOS version, redesigned remote and Gen 4 a9 processor on all the LG 2021 TVs, a flush-mount design is no longer the only thing the G series holds over the rest.
+(That combination won it a 2021 Tom's Guide Award for best TV design!)
+You’ll get the latest webOS version, redesigned remote and Gen 4 a9 processor on all the LG 2021 TVs, a flush-mount design is no longer the only thing the G series holds over the rest.